makma/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 \
 For audio fingerprinting, we found that the signal contributes only slightly to uniqueness but is highly stable, resulting in a small net increase to fingerprint accuracy.\
 \
-You can learn more about stability, uniqueness and accuracy in our <a href="https://fingerprintjs.com/blog/what-is-browser-fingerprinting/" target="_blank" rel="noopener"><span>beginner’s guide to browser fingerprinting</span></a>.
+You can learn more about stability, uniqueness and accuracy in our <a href="https://fingerprint.com/blog/what-is-browser-fingerprinting/" target="_blank" rel="noopener"><span>beginner’s guide to browser fingerprinting</span></a>.

 ### Try Browser Fingerprinting for Yourself

 Browser fingerprinting is a useful method of visitor identification for a variety of anti-fraud applications.
 It is particularly useful to identify malicious visitors attempting to circumvent tracking by clearing cookies, browsing in incognito mode or using a VPN. \
 \
 You can try implementing browser fingerprinting yourself with our <a href="https://github.com/fingerprintjs/fingerprintjs" target="_blank" rel="noopener"><span>open source library</span></a>.
-FingerprintJS is the most popular browser fingerprinting library available, with over <tt>12K</tt> GitHub stars.\
+Fingerprint is the most popular browser fingerprinting library available, with over <tt>12K</tt> GitHub stars.\
 \
-For higher identification accuracy, we also developed the <a href="https://fingerprintjs.com/" target="_blank" rel="noopener"><span>FingerprintJS Pro API</span></a>, which uses machine learning to combine browser fingerprinting with additional identification techniques.
-You can <a href="https://dashboard.fingerprintjs.com/signup">try FingerprintJS Pro</a> with unlimited API requests for the first 10 days.
+For higher identification accuracy, we also developed the <a href="https://fingerprint.com/" target="_blank" rel="noopener"><span>Fingerprint Pro API</span></a>, which uses machine learning to combine browser fingerprinting with additional identification techniques.
+You can <a href="https://dashboard.fingerprintjs.com/signup">try Fingerprint Pro</a> with unlimited API requests for the first 10 days.

 ### Get in touch

 * Star, follow or fork our <a href="https://github.com/fingerprintjs/fingerprintjs" target="_blank" rel="noopener"><span>GitHub project</span></a>
-* Email us your questions at oss@fingerprintJS.com
+* Email us your questions at oss@fingerprintjs.com
 * Join our team to work on exciting research in online security: <a href="mailto:work@fingerprintjs.com" target="_blank" rel="noopener"><span>work@fingerprintjs.com</span></a>